How about a Little Research on Panda Research

 This means you must complete the survey to get credit.
 You must give everything the survey asks for, email (same one) or for you to purchase something, sign up for another survey service, whatever it is, the survey is not complete until you complete the transaction.

-You are correct, this means you will have some surveys, you will spend a lot of time, then find what they are asking is too much, for whatever reason you won’t do what they ask.
-You might not credit, but there are worse things.
+You are correct, this means they will offer some surveys, you will spend a lot of time, then find what they are asking is too much, for whatever reason you won’t do what they ask.
+No credit, but there are worse things.

 Panda Research surveys are the same, all survey sites will have surveys like that.
 The only way to solve this is for Panda to post the price or action needed to complete, so you can see it before you commit.
 Sounds reasonable?

-The subject matter of the surveys will vary widely, from automobiles to politics, technology, cable providers, brand names, restaurants, musical instruments……anything is possible.
+The subject matter of the surveys will vary Nowidely, from automobiles to politics, technology, cable providers, brand names, restaurants, musical instruments……anything is possible.

 The questions in the surveys range from, “who thinks this up” to actually thought-provoking.
 I have had “fun” doing some surveys, others are drudgery, just like life.